-City Council Balances Reduced House Sizes with the Needs of Growing and Aging Families
+City Council Balances Consideration of House Sizes with the Needs of Growing and Aging Families

-November 13, 2018, the City Council adopted an Ordinance amending sections of the San Carlos Municipal Code in response to community concerns about house sizes.
-The ordinance is now in effect.
+In November 2018, the City Council adopted an Ordinance amending sections of the San Carlos Municipal Code in response to community concerns about house sizes.

-Over the past two years, the City has been listening to community members who feel that some new houses and additions being built in San Carlos are too large for their lot and neighborhood.
-The Council tasked staff to work with two separate resident commissions to develop recommendations addressing these concerns.
+Over the course of two years, the City held engagement opportunities and listening sessions with the community on the topic of house size.
+Community members shared concerns that some new houses and additions were too large for their lots and neighborhoods.
+The Council tasked City staff with working with two separate resident commissions to develop recommendations addressing these concerns.

-The vote by the Council comes after many hours of work by San Carlos residents and city staff resulting in numerous proposals.
-This work included recommendations from the Single-Family House Advisory Committee (“SHAC”; a 7-member City Council-appointed advisory committee), input from over 150 residents in attendance at a community open house, four public Planning Commission meetings and two City Council hearings.
+The vote by the Council came after much work by San Carlos residents and staff resulting in numerous proposals.
+This included recommendations from the Single-Family House Advisory Committee (“SHAC”; a 7-member City Council-appointed advisory committee), input from over 150 residents at a community open house, four public Planning Commission meetings, and two City Council hearings.

-3. Basements shall be exempt from floor area limits provided they are located directly underneath the house and are no more than 3 feet above grade.
+- Basements shall be exempt from floor area limits provided they are located directly underneath the house and are no more than three feet above grade.

-6. For the RS-6 Zoning District, a one car garage will be permitted provided a two-car 20 foot wide driveway is available.
+- For the RS-6 Zoning District, a one-car garage will be permitted provided a two-car 20 foot wide driveway is available.

-7. Projects subject to review by the City’s Residential Design Review Committee (RDRC) will require an appropriately sized sign to be placed in a visible area of the front yard to notify passersby of the public design review hearing.
+- Projects subject to review by the Residential Design Review Committee (RDRC) will require an appropriately sized sign to be placed in a visible area of the front yard to notify passersby of the public design review hearing.